Health & Wellbeing

 It’s your responsibility to protect your employees’ wellbeing at work.
 If you don’t, you could face legal consequences, have to pay heavy fines and see good employees leave.

-Our Employee Assistance Plan (EAP) can provide counselling for your staff when they feel like they need to reach out for help.
+Our Employee Assistance Programme (EAP) can provide counselling for your staff when they feel like they need to reach out for help.
 Our Helpline is available 24 hours a day, 365 days a year; with multi-lingual support and fully trained counsellors.

 Book a free consultation with one of our wellbeing consultants.
 Call 0844 891 0352 for help on promoting health and wellbeing at work.